greg-raven/Uncommon-Sense/_posts/2022-01-07-what-war-is-good-for.md

 ---
-title: 'What war is good for'
+title: "What war is good for"
 layout: post
 categories:
 - war